yuchen-sun-cg/yuchen-sun-cg.github.io/_pages/about.md

 Hi there, I’m Yuchen!
 I’m a CS PhD student at Georgia Tech, advised by Prof. [Bo Zhu](https://faculty.cc.gatech.edu/~bozhu/).
 Before that, I obtained my BSc in CS from Peking University.
 I was fortunate to work with Prof. [Baoquan Chen](https://baoquanchen.info/) during my undergraduate research.

-My research interest lies in Computer Graphics, especially in Physical Simulation.
+My research interest lies in Computational Modeling.
 My main focus is to develop high-performance and high-fidelity numerical algorithms to solve computational challenges associated with various kinds of physical systems.

 ## Research
 <p>